-With over 25 years of experience in information technology, Joe is an industry leader and expert in information security governance, risk, and compliance, maturing and aligning security programs to industry frameworks, including ISO 27001, NIST Risk Management Framework, and CMMC.
-Additionally, he is a member of the FBI Citizens Academy, is a Certified Information Systems Security Professional (CISSP), and is certified by the ITIL Foundation.
+With over 25 years of experience in information technology, Joe is an industry leader and expert in information security governance, risk, and compliance, maturing and aligning security programs to industry frameworks, including ISO 27001, NIST Cybersecurity and Risk Management Frameworks, SOC 2, and CMMC.
+Additionally, he is a member of the FBI Citizens Academy and a Certified Information Systems Security Professional (CISSP).
+Joe believes that an information security program should create transparent conversations between practitioners and business leaders.

 - Third-party Information Security Risk Management